kodek-sleuth/Food-Hub-Frontend/README.md

 # Food-Hub-Frontend
-Frontend Part of The Python API for food Delivery and Ordering in ES6, Vanilla and Jquery
+The front-end part of Food Hub API in ES6, vanilla and Jquery